Whole Grain Strawberry Buttermilk Cake

 The batter comes together quickly, the baking time is short, and the recipe includes simple ingredients you probably already have on hand, save for maybe the buttermilk, which you can fake in a pinch.

-The cake base is moist and tender-crumbed (despite being composed entirely of whole grain flour), is studded with berries, and packed with a ton of flavor.
+The cake base is moist and tender-crumbed (despite being composed entirely of whole grain spelt and almond flours), is studded with berries, and packed with a ton of flavor.
 The strawberries sink gently into the batter, and the cake emerges from the oven gently risen, with cheerful, sweet berry dimples.